AlaskaAirlines/auro-accordion/docs/partials/api.md

 ### Large

-Using the `lg` attribute will cause the size of the accordion trigger to render larger.
+Using the `variant="lg"` attribute will cause the size of the accordion trigger to render larger.

 <div class="exampleWrapper">
   <!-- AURO-GENERATED-CONTENT:START (FILE:src=./../../apiExamples/accordionGroupLg.html) -->